Keyfactor/Keyfactor-CAgent/README.md

 __TrustStore__ : <required> The location of additional certificates that are trusted by the Agent.
 This list is appended to the standard CA certificate store located in `/etc/ssl/certs/ca-certificates.crt` for Ubuntu.

+__UseAgentCert__ : <optional> Defaults to true if not supplied.
+True = use an agent managed cert for mTLS.
+False = only use 1-way TLS for the agent. */

-__AgentCert__ : <required> The (eventual) location of the Agent's certificate.
+__AgentCert__ : <optional/required> The (eventual) location of the Agent's certificate.
 This is the certificate used by the Agent to call into the platform.

-__AgentKey__ : <required> The (eventual) location of the Agent's private key.
+__AgentKey__ : <optional/required> The (eventual) location of the Agent's private key.
 This is the key used by the Agent to call into the platform.

 __AgentKeyPassword__ : <optional> An optional passphrase for decoding the Agent Key.
 Note, if a TPM, Secure Element, or secure area is used, this **must be defined**.